El Pollo Rico

 The result was a custom restaurant shirt design that helped El Pollo Rico present a more coordinated customer-facing identity while preserving the approachable, hardworking character of the restaurant brand.

-Restaurant Shirt Design Content Strategy
+Restaurant Shirt Design Customer Experience Strategy

 Restaurant Apparel & Brand System